 Here’s a brief video of Diana Kennedy talking about Oaxaca al Gusto:

 Kennedy is known for being a stickler for authenticity and a bit of a food anthropologist.
 She believes that traditional authentic cooking is cultural history worth recording and takes great pains to do just that.

-Diana Kennedy’s fresh salsa Mexican from Jerez – The ingredients…
+Diana Kennedy’s fresh salsa Mexicana from Jerez – The ingredients…

 Finely chopped chiles…